manuelarte/gowasp/README.md

 + Use a different salt for every user.
 + Repeat `#2 Scenario` and check that the same password generates different hashes.

+#### 📝 Mass Assignment

+A detailed explanation of this vulnerability can be found [here](https://cheatsheetseries.owasp.org/cheatsheets/Mass_Assignment_Cheat_Sheet.html).
+We are going to explote the vulnerability related to the API endpoint [/users/signup][signup].

+If you check the login endpoint, we see that we are returning a field called `isAdmin`.
+That field is not available in the html form.
+But what about if we use the API endpoint.

 ### 2. Login User - POST /users/login

-We are going to explote the vulnerabilities related to the endpoint to log in a user in [/users/login][2].
+We are going to explote the vulnerabilities related to the endpoint to log in a user in [/users/login][login].
 The vulnerability that we are going to check is:

 + [SQL injection](https://owasp.org/www-community/attacks/SQL_Injection)